How To Stage Your Home for Sale

-Making ready your house to sell shouldn't be thought of as a problem.
+Making ready your house for an Open House shouldn't be thought of as a nerve-racking experience.
 It can actually be a great time to let your creative juices flow.
-Together, we'll work to get a top dollar offer for your home.
-Start with these home staging tips and you'll see that your home spends fewer weeks on the market :
+Together, we'll work to get a top dollar bid for your house.
+Below are a few home staging tips to get you going:

 Curb Appeal Checklist